Course Content

 Dr. Wan-Yuan Kuo

-Wan-Yuan Kuo (pronunciation: one-you-en cool) is an assistant professor of food science at Montana State University.
+Wan-Yuan Kuo (pronunciation: one-you-en cool) is an associate professor of food science at Montana State University.
 She is a Faculty for the Future Fellowship Awardee and a member of the Institute of Food Technologists.
 Wan-Yuan received her Ph.D. in Food Science and Human Nutrition from the University of Illinois at Urbana-Champaign and her M.S. and B.S in Agricultural Chemistry from National Taiwan University.
 Wan-Yuan is the director of the MSU Food Product Development Lab.
 Her research focuses on sustainable food product development – sourcing local, specialty, and Indigenous plants to create healthy, palatable, and culturally sensitive foods.
 Wan-Yuan teaches Food Fundamentals, Experimental Foods, Food Processing, and Food Product Development.

 Sophia Seffrood profile photo